FL33TW00D/wgpu-bench/README.md

 Then you start to wonder - "just how fast is this baby?"

-Fear not, you reach for the tried and true `wgpu-bencher` to find out.
+Fear not, you reach for the tried and true `wgpu-bench` to find out.

 It's 10% slower...